Birds of Northbridge Golf Course

 Brown Honeyeater

-This understated but elegant honeyeater appeared in the bush above the 18th fairway was another first record for Willoughby in May 2026.
+This understated but elegant honeyeater, which appeared in the bush above the 18th fairway, was another first record for Willoughby in May 2026.